 are exchanged in tiny dead-end sacs.
 Then the used air is exhaled back out the

 exact same route.
 Our lungs never empty completely so stale air being exhaled

-mixes with the next fresh breath, and we extract only a low percent of the
+mixes with the next fresh breath, and we extract only a low percent of the oxygen

-oxygen available per breath.
+available per breath.

 - Birds have much more complex and efficient respiratory systems, in which a

-bird's muscles and skeleton pump air through in a continuous one-way
+bird's muscles and skeleton pump air through in a continuous one-way direction,

-extract almost all the available oxygen from air inhaled.
+the available oxygen from air inhaled.